-Mediation is available in many courts on the date of trial.
-When the case is called, if mediation is available you will be asked if you would like to mediate your claim.
+Mediation is available in many courts on the trial date.
+When the case is called, if mediation is available, you’ll be asked if you’d like to mediate your claim.

-If you cannot come to court on the trial date, you should call or write the person on the opposing side and ask him or her to agree to postpone ("continue") the case.
-Continuances should only be for good reason, such as illness, an emergency, or the unavailability of a witness.
-If both sides agree, or if the opposing side does not agree, or if you are unable to reach the person on the opposing side, you must write the Clerk-Magistrate of the court to ask that the court give you a continuance.
-Do not wait until the last minute.
+If you can’t come to court on the trial date, you can file a Motion to Continue (postpone) the case, serve the other person with a copy, and ask for a hearing before a magistrate so the other side has an opportunity to object.
+Continuances should only be for good reason, such as an illness, emergency, or if a witness isn’t available.
+If both sides agree to the change, you can file a Joint Motion to Continue.
+Don’t wait until the last minute.
 If the other side makes a reasonable request for a continuance, it may save you some inconvenience if you agree to the request.

-If the plaintiff does not appear for trial, and the defendant does appear, the court will enter a judgment for the defendant.
-If both the plaintiff and the defendant do not appear for trial, the claim will be dismissed.
-If the defendant does not appear for trial, and the plaintiff does appear, the court will likely enter a default judgment and order the defendant to pay the amount claimed.
-The magistrate may ask the plaintiff to present some evidence of the claim, even if the defendant is not present.
+- If the defendant doesn’t appear for trial but the plaintiff does — The court will likely enter a default judgment and order the defendant to pay the amount claimed.
+The magistrate may ask the plaintiff to present some evidence of the claim, even if the defendant isn’t there.

 Be sure to arrive on time.
-If your case is not resolved by a mediator, a trial will be held before a magistrate.
-The plaintiff will be asked to tell his or her side of the story, then the defendant will tell his or her side.
-Each will have an opportunity to ask questions of the other side and the other side's witnesses.
-To prevail, the law requires the plaintiff to prove the validity of his or her claim.
+If your case isn’t resolved by a mediator, a trial will be held before a magistrate.
+The plaintiff will be asked to tell their side of the story, then the defendant will tell their side.
+Each side will have an opportunity to ask the other side and their witnesses questions.
+To win your case, you need to prove that your claim is valid.

-If both parties are present when the case is called, the case will go forward unless there is good cause for a continuance.
-If you are ready to go forward and the other party wants a continuance, make sure you inform the magistrate if you object.
+If both parties are present when the case is called, the case will go forward unless there’s good cause to postpone.
+If you’re ready to go forward and the other party wants to postpone, make sure you tell the magistrate that you object.

 Winning your case

-If you won your case, you are required to notify the court in writing within 10 days after you collect the full amount of the court’s judgment.
-You do need not use any particular form for your notice, but be sure to include the court’s docket number.
-You may also choose to use either the Acknowledgment of Satisfaction of Judgment form or the Acknowledgment of Satisfaction of Judgment on Counterclaim form (see additional resources below) to notify the court.
+If you won your case, you’re required to tell the court in writing within 10 days after you collect the full amount of the court’s judgment.
+You don’t need to use any particular form for your notice, but be sure to include the court’s docket number.
+You may also choose to use either the Acknowledgment of Satisfaction of Judgment form or the Acknowledgment of Satisfaction of Judgment on Counterclaim form to tell the court.